 Answer.
 To respond to the challenges that Russia has created with its unjustified, brutal invasion of Ukraine, the United States is acting to bolster food security around the globe, in conjunction with allies and partners.
-One way we are doing this is by supporting the United Nations World Food Program to assist up to 3.1 million conflict-affected individuals in Ukraine, as well as 300,000 crisis-affected individuals in ukraine, as well as sociated commodities in a non-trade distorting way, and we remain committed to maintaining strong and open global markets for staple agricultural commodities that feed the world.
+One way we are doing this is by supporting the United Nations World Food Program to assist up to 3.1 million conflict-affected individuals in Ukraine, as well as 300,000 crisis-affected individuals in neighboring countries.
+We are also urging our partners to consider how to expand production of key cereal crops, oil seeds, and associated commodities in a non-trade distorting way, and we remain committed to maintaining strong and open global markets for staple agricultural commodities that feed the world.
 We will continue to work to mitigate the many harmful effects of Putin's war.